 There are strict media guidelines on the reporting of suicide for a reason

-This tactic of emotional abuse is being given free rein in the UK press and social media, it is being used effectively against the government, the NHS, schools, public bodies, the prison service to influence law and policies.
+This tactic of emotional abuse is being given free rein in the UK press and social media, and is being used effectively against the government, the NHS, schools, public bodies and the prison service to influence law and policies.

-It is permitting one point of view to be elevated above other, equally valid points of view.
+It permits one point of view to be elevated above other, equally valid points of view.
 This is wrong and it needs to stop.
 Transgender people have a right to be treated with dignity and respect while in prison.
-They do not have a right to be transferred to the female estate if they pose a risk to the vulnerable women incarcerated there and it is neither transphobic nor bigoted to want decisions around this to be taken seriously, risk assessed and thoroughly investigated before informing policy and being enshrined in law.
+They do not have a right to be transferred to the female estate if they pose a risk to the vulnerable women incarcerated there and it is neither transphobic nor bigoted to want decisions around this to be taken seriously, risk-assessed and thoroughly investigated before informing policy and being enshrined in law.

 Clear guidelines are in place for the care and management of transgender prisoners